mcthuesen/MobilePay-PoS-v10/docs/api_principles.md

 the state of a given resource (e.g. trying to capture a reservation that is not yet reserved or initiating a payment on a PoS that already has an active payment).
 If possible, the client should try to query the given resource to fix any inconsistencies between the client and the PoS backend.

+### Handling Timeouts

+For requests that are slow to produce responses, we recommend setting a timeout on the request using one of the following rules:
+* For the POST, DELETE, PUT requests set the timeout to 2 seconds using a suitable retry strategy from section [Retrying requests](retrying_requests).
+Remember to use the idempotency key for the POST requests that create a ressource.
+* For the non-polling GET requests set the timeout to 0.5 seconds using a suitable retry strategy from section [Retrying requests](retrying_requests)
+* For polling GET requests set the timeout to 0.5 seconds and continue polling using the polling delay from the last received response.

 ## <a name="call_throttling"></a> Call Throttling